xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 .. doxygenfunction:: src_us3_voice_get_next_sample

-Fixed factor of 3 and 3/2 voice functions optimised for XS3
+Fixed factor of 3 and 3/2 voice functions optimized for XS3
 ===========================================================

 Overview
 --------

-A set of SRC components are provided which are optimised for the Vector Processing Unit (VPU) and are suitable for voice applications.
+A set of SRC components are provided which are optimized for the Vector Processing Unit (VPU) and are suitable for voice applications.
 The fixed factor of 3 SRC components are designed for conversion between 48 kHz to 16 kHz and the fixed factor of 3/2 are designed for conversion between 48 kHz and 32 kHz.

 They have been designed for voice applications and, in particular, conformance to the MS Teams v5 specification.